openvinotoolkit/model_server/docs/model_server_c_api.md

 * You cannot turn gRPC endpoint off, REST API endpoint is optional.
 * There is no API for asynchronous inference.
 * There is no support for stateful models.
-* There is no support for mediapipes.
+* There is no support for mediapipe graphs.